ply2022/NanoSeqWorkshop/_episodes/04-basecalling.md

 ### Basecalling with Guppy

 The application Guppy converts the fast5 files we viewed earlier into fastQ files that we can use for bioinformatics applications.
-It is STRONGLY recommended that you allocate a GPU when running this application.
+It is **strongly** recommended that you allocate a GPU when running this application.
 We know a researcher who used Guppy for basecalling while only using CPUs, which took 2-4 days to process their Nanopore results.
 However, when they used a GPU it only took 1-2 hours to process the same results.

 Whether you use a CPU or GPU, 0's and 1's are interpreted by each processing core in a linear fashion.
 However, CPUs typically have 4-8 cores that are very powerful and can execute a relatively large number of tasks.
 GPUs, on the other hand, usually have at least 300 cores upwards to a thousand that are less powerful and can execute more simplistic and repetitive tasks.
 Since processing the fast5 electrical signals into nucleotides `ATGC` is a very simple and repetitive task, a GPU will outperform the CPU by a very large margin, although a CPU will work (much more slowly) if your work group does not have access to a GPU on the cluster.